Azure/Azure-Machine-Learning-Adoption-Framework/automated_assessment/README.md

     az extension remove --name mlclassic
     ```

-2. Login with an Azure AD account that has proper permissions to access the ML Classic workspaces, and set the subscription you want to analyze.
+2. **Login with an Azure AD account**

+    Make sure your account has proper permissions to access the ML Classic workspaces, and set the subscription you want to analyze.

    ```ps
     az login